Fitspo photography without the commitment

 There are two kinds of people in this world.
 People who keep fit, and people who feel tired just thinking about keeping fit.
 Working out?
 Eating healthy?
-Err, the only 6 pack I’m getting is a 6-pack chicken nuggets from McDonalds, thanks.
+Err, the only six pack I’m getting is a six-pack chicken nugget set from McDonald’s, thanks.

 So, come with me on this journey, young Padawans, as I teach you the art of faking it till you make it – on Instagram of course.
 Because no one really needs to know the secret to your #fitspo success 😉

 More photo “hacks” to fool your friends:

 1. Men’s 200m Canoe

 What it looks like: Rowing your way to Tokyo’s 2021 Olympics (Lol).
 Canoe believe it?
 Neither can I.

 What it really is: Jumping into a dirty fountain and hoping no one gets some parasitic disease.
 Oh, and also getting judged by random aunties.

 Things you’ll need: Tight clothes, sporty sunglasses and a broomstick.